LUMOS: Large User MOdels for User Behavior Prediction: Method

-\textbf{Data Scale and Preparation.} Our training dataset comprises 250 million users over extended temporal windows, resulting in 275 billion user activity tokens.
-Each training observation constitutes a historical sequence of up to 360 daily tokens, with each token containing aggregated transaction features across multiple dimensions ($d_u = 13$ behavioral dimensions).
-The complete dataset spans ~50 terabytes when including historical user transactions, event context sequences, and static features.
+\textbf{Data Scale and Preparation.} Our training dataset comprises 250 million users over extended temporal windows, resulting in ~1.7 trillion user activity tokens.
+Each training observation constitutes a historical sequence of up to 360 daily tokens, with each token containing aggregated activity features across multiple dimensions ($d_u = 13$ behavioral dimensions).
+The complete dataset spans ~50 terabytes when including historical user activities, event context sequences, and static features.
 To handle this scale, we employ Apache Spark for distributed data preprocessing.
 The resulting feature-engineered dataset is stored in Delta Lake tables, which provide ACID transaction guarantees, schema evolution, and efficient time-travel capabilities for reproducible experiments.

 \textbf{Streaming Data Loader.} We developed Accio, a custom PyTorch-compatible data loader designed specifically for training large sequence models on massive datasets stored in Delta tables.
 Accio addresses two critical challenges: (1) the dataset is too large to fit in memory, and (2) distributed data-parallel training requires deterministic and balanced data sharding across multiple workers.
 Accio operates by streaming data partition-by-partition from Delta tables, with each partition representing a subset of users.
 It also implements worker-aware sharding, ensuring that each DDP process receives a disjoint subset of partitions without redundant data loading.